Ifeoluwa-spec/cloudfront-static-website/README.md

 #Static Website with CloudFront

 ##Overview
-I already had a static site hosted on S3, but I wanted to take it further and make it look more “production ready.”
+I already had a static site hosted on S3, but I wanted to take it further and make it look more production ready.
 So in this project, I connected the S3 site to CloudFront (AWS CDN).
 Now the site loads faster, and all traffic gets redirected to HTTPS.

 ##Architecture
 1. S3 bucket → stores the static site files (index.html, css, etc.)
 2. CloudFront → distributes the content globally and handles HTTPS

 ## Steps i took